toolleeo/cli-apps/README.md

 * [terminalizer](https://github.com/faressoft/terminalizer) - Record your terminal and generate animated gif images or share a web player link [www.terminalizer.com](www.terminalizer.com).
 * [termtosvg](https://github.com/nbedos/termtosvg) - A Unix terminal recorder written in Python that renders your command line sessions as standalone SVG animations.
 * [ttygif](https://github.com/icholy/ttygif) - ttygif converts a ttyrec file into gif files.
 It's a stripped down version of ttyplay that screenshots every frame.
+* [ttystudio](https://github.com/chjj/ttystudio) - Record your terminal and compile it to a GIF or APNG without any external dependencies, bash scripts, gif concatenation, etc.
 * [vhs](https://github.com/charmbracelet/vhs) - Write terminal GIFs as code for integration testing and demoing your CLI tools.

 ## <a name="screensaver"></a>Screen savers